-You can thank Miranda Kerr for this beautiful heart-shaped stone.
-“I wake up with a puffy face most mornings so I wanted to create a tool that could quickly help stimulate circulation and reduce puffiness,” Miranda says of the inspiration behind adding it to her organic skin care range.
+You can thank Miranda Kerr for this beautiful heart-shaped stone ($76 at Kora Organics).
+“I wake up with a puffy face most mornings so I wanted to create a tool that could quickly help stimulate circulation and reduce puffiness,” Kerr said of the inspiration behind adding it to her organic skin care range.
 Made of rose quartz, this one is oversized so it’s extra easy to hold.

-For those with acne-prone skin and blackheads, try this one from Australian clean beauty brand Samson & Charlie.
-Black obsidian is believed to have balancing powers - both for your mental wellbeing and your skin.
-Use the long edge to massage your cheeks and forehead; the tip to reach small contours like around the eyes and in-between your brows; and the two peaks to hug the curves of your jawline.
+For those with acne-prone skin and blackheads, try the Samson & Charlie Black Obsidian Crystal Gua Sha ($29.95 at Samson & Charlie).
+Black obsidian is believed to have balancing powers, both for your mental wellbeing and your skin.
+Use the long edge to massage your cheeks and forehead, the tip to reach small contours like around the eyes and in-between your brows, and the two peaks to hug the curves of your jawline.

-If you’re interested in trying an amethyst gua sha - the serenity stone that relieves stress - then grab this pretty little thing from Sephora (it also comes in jade and rose quartz, if you prefer).
+If you’re interested in trying an amethyst gua sha (FYI, it's the serenity stone that relieves stress), then grab this pretty little purple tool ($59 at Sephora).
 Its asymmetric ‘V’ can provide a deeper or softer massage along the jawline, depending on how you flip it.

-Herbivore’s square gua sha has a gentle curved edge that sits nice and flat on the skin, making it easy to cover larger areas (your body included!).
-It’s also one of the more comfortable gua sha tool shapes to hold.
-The defined notched edge is great for massaging the back of the neck to relieve tension, and also fits snugly along the jawline.
+Salt by Hendrix's U-shaped gua sha ($29.95 at SurfStitch) has a gentle curved edge that sits nice and flat on the skin, making it easy to cover larger areas (your body included!).
+It’s also one of the more comfortable gua sha tool shapes to hold, and the defined notched edge is great for massaging the back of the neck to relieve tension and fitting snugly along the jawline.